bpariega/bpariega/README.md

 - 💞️ I’m looking to collaborate on building an application that will help the transportation and medical sector.
 - 📫 You can reach me through my e-mail: ariegabillphilip@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love playing skating!
+- ⚡ Fun fact: I love skating!

 <!---
 bpariega/bpariega is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.